jjones4/MyNIX/README.md

 This project is for learning purposes.

-Main goals include:
-1. Write MyNIX 1.0 to be C89 compliant.
-2. Make MyNIX 1.0 POSIX compliant.
-3. Write MyNIX 1.0 for i8088 to begin with.
-4. Write MyNIX 1.0 for x86 64.
-5. Add multi-threading.
+I want to map the learning path as follows:
-6. Add documentation to the code as I learn.
+1. Add documentation to MyNIX source code as I learn.
+2. Make MyNIX C89 compliant.
+3. Make MyNIX POSIX compliant.
+4. Get MyNIX working on i8088 with QEMU.
-7. Boot and use MyNIX with QEMU.
+5. Get MyNIX working on x86-64 with QEMU.
-8. Build a toolchain to put MyNIX 1.0 on HDD and SSD devices.
+9. Find a way to put MyNIX on HDD and SSD devices.
-9. Run MyNIX 1.0 on PC.
+10. Run MyNIX on PC.

-10. Avoid networking for now, as security is a concern.
+Long term goals include:
-11. Use MyNIX as a basic, offline OS for text editing, audio, video, selft-hosting, and tool building.
+1. Use MyNIX as a basic offline OS.
-12. Decide if I want to stick with ACK or build in a different compiler (or both).
-13. Ensure MyNIX works with some kind of local backup solution (preferably, saving files to a thumb drive).
-14. Implement encryption for sensitive files on the disk and support encryption for removable drives.
-15. Add a printer/scanner driver.
+2. Add the ability to encrypt and back up files to removable media.
+3. Build in a compiler such as gcc or Clang.
-16. Add support for PDF files.
+4. Add support for file types like PDF and printing.
+5. Go self-hosting.
+6. Read real-world sections in the xv6 book and implement things mentioned there like multithreading, etc.

-Design goals include:
+Big-picture goals include:
-1. Keep the code simpler to support security and ease of reading/writing the code, even if efficiency is decreased.
+1. Keep the code simple to support security and ease of reading/writing the code, even if efficiency is decreased.
 2. Write maintainable code.
 3. Code with the future in mind (new hardware, ease of adapting new features, etc.).
 4. Keep portability as a high priority.
 (Make sure non-portable code is in its own place with other such code, and make sure it is easy to distinguish from portable code.)